Shadow Visitor (“I haunt” Series)

 Noble habits

-No matter how curious the aged spook, the couple never defiled their religious routine with meal hours and bedtime rituals.
+No matter how curious the aged spook, the couple never defiled their routine.
+Not of meal hours and bedtime rituals.
 Filthy rich till the communists destroyed their trade and stole their properties, they salvaged noble habits.
 And Mrs. Penesh, of course, her curious nature.

 She spent her daytime with an ear to the courtyard’s gate and the other to our mutual front door.
 In her head, she sure kept a log of entries and outs—ours, our guests’, the postman’s, the milk guy’s.

-The former merchant, now in his mid-eighties, counterweighed his wife’s inquisitiveness.
-A fallen giant who shuffled his boots the length of the courtyard, contemplating the interminable mansion.
+The former merchant, now in his mid-eighties, counter-weighed his wife’s inquisitiveness.
+A fallen giant.
+Oh, poor fellow.
+He used to shuffle his boots the length of the courtyard, contemplating the mansion.
+Interminable.
 Once, his asset.

 Kerchiefed shadow

-An avid reader of royalty’s secret, and commoners’ showy love stories, Mrs. Penesh starred the detective in the street’s quotidian movie.
+An avid reader of royalty’s secrets and commoners’ love stories, Mrs. Penesh starred the detective in the street’s quotidian movie.
 A role that bled into night settings.

+Because, yes.
 Beyond the neighbors’ frail glazed door, I sometimes glimpsed a lanky shadow tiptoeing.
+Ha.
 The statue squirmed in bed till her obsession with mundane omniscience pushed her to break time and courtly barriers.
-So sent her to the spying spot in their kitchenette-vestibule.
+So sent her to the spying spot in their kitchenette–vestibule.

-Once a powder room, I surmised, linking their huge night quarter to the opulent bathroom.
-Ours, now, in whose luxurious tub the intruders’ kids played king or queen.
+Once a powder room, I guessed, linking their huge night quarter to the opulent bathroom.
+Ours, now.
+In its luxurious tub, the intruders’ kids played king or queen.

-But Mrs. Penesh to leave her hidden vantage point after eight?
+But Mrs. Penesh to leave her vantage point after eight?
 Never.
 Till tonight.

-While I entertained a benevolent surmise, Damian started shivering.
+While I entertained a benevolent surmise, Damian shivered like hell.
 Why?
-The next-door gran’s snooping spirit outgrew confines—her mind’s and meager abode’s.
+The next-door gran’s snooping spirit outgrew confines.
+Of her mind and of her meager abode.
 A premiere, but nothing frightening.

 Vaudeville shadow

+Damian goggled at me.
 “She?
-Laura, that thing is not Mrs. Penesh.”
+Laura, that thing … is not Mrs. Penesh.”

 “How do you know?”

-His weak torso quivered, chin shuddered.
+His weak torso quivered, his chin shuddered.
 The sofa trembled at the frantic rhythm of Damian’s terror.

 “Dear me, baby, don’t sob!
 She can’t see us.
 The shades are pretty opaque.”